NeelimaChinta/Patatap-Clone/README.md

 # Patatap-Clone
-A simple clone of patatap.com
+This is a simple clone of patatap.com